xiong-ying/KG-Rec-Sys-Tourism-SG/README.md

 This repository contains the code and documentation for the development of a tourism recommender system for Singapore.
 The project is divided into several modules, each focusing on a specific aspect, including data scraping, preprocessing, recommender engine experiments, and web application development.

-## Modules
+## Introduction

-1. **01-TripAdvisor-Scraper**: This module contains the code for scraping tourist information from TripAdvisor.
+**01-TripAdvisor-Scraper**: This module contains the code for scraping tourist information from TripAdvisor.
-2. **02-Data-Preprocessing-EDA**: The data preprocessing and exploratory data analysis (EDA) are performed.
+**02-Data-Preprocessing-EDA**: The data preprocessing and exploratory data analysis (EDA) are performed.
-3. **03-Recommender-Engine-Experiments**: This module involves experimenting with various recommendation algorithms.
+**03-Recommender-Engine-Experiments**: This module involves experimenting with various recommendation algorithms.
-4. **04-Recommender-System-Web-App**: Finally, the web application for the recommender system is developed.
+**04-Recommender-System-Web-App**: Finally, the web application for the recommender system is developed.

 ## Usage